 HomeNewsNintendo Formally Discontinues Wii U Production Worldwide Alex Irish January 31, 2017 News In the midst of their Q3 financials, Nintendo has confirmed that Wii U production has ended on a worldwide scale.
 This follows various reports and previous statements regarding the Wii U’s imminent future.
 While Nintendo says this today, the last Wii U’s were produced around November 2016.
 Nintendo shipped 800,000 units of Wii U in the 2017 fiscal year, selling 760,000 units out of that total.
 13.56 million units of Wii U have been sold lifetime.
 Nintendo chalks the reduced shipments in FY2017 to there being fewer new titles released from first-party.
 The Legend of Zelda: Breath of the Wild, a former Wii U exclusive now coming to the Switch as well, will be the Wii U’s final first party release on March 3rd.
 In the meantime, Nintendo is ramping up production on the upcoming Switch, following pre-order demand.
 The system is expected to ship 2 million units worldwide this March.
 Share this post: No related posts.
-Miis Will Be On Switch But Are No Longer MandatoryPokémon Sun And Moon Sold 14 Million Copies Since November 2016About The AuthorAlex IrishEditor-in-ChiefWhen he's not writing about or playing all the great Nintendo games, Alex Irish works by day at a local book emporium, and the rest of the time, he illustrates and writes online.
-His favorite video game franchise is Pokemon, but his favorite video game is Resident Evil 4.
-He also can tell you everything about animation history, from past to present.
+Miis Will Be On Switch But Are No Longer MandatoryPokémon Sun And Moon Sold 14 Million Copies Since November 2016About The AuthorAlex IrishEditor-in-Chief (Former)A man with a plan.
+My favorite video game franchise is Pokemon, but his favorite video game is Resident Evil 4.
+I can also tell you trivial cartoon factoids.